 After the qualitative assessment of each risk and opportunity has been complete, they are quantified against an approximate financial value, where applicable.
-Not all risks and opportunities can be monetised.
-All significant risks - such as timing, reputational impact, or changes to planned outcomes, nevertheless need to be considered.
+This may not be appropriate for all risks and opportunities.

 For example, a risk relating to additional planning application would require a financial value whereas a risk around a consultation event potentially receiving bad publicity would not.